-- 1. Contact Site School Psychologist, if not available contact LMFT - 2.
-School site Principal or Assistant Principal, School Psych/MFTwill contact guardian(s) to inform them of the incident. - 3.
-Develop a safety plan with the student/parent. - 4.
-School Psychologist or LMFT refers student for outside counseling services. - 5.
-If the student is/has already received outside services, contact clinic and request assistance. - 6.
-Follow up is monitored by the School Psychologist or District Mental Health Therapist within two weeks.
+- 1. Contact Site School Psychologist.
+If not available, contact School Mental Health Therapist or Social Worker. - 2.
+School Site Principal, School Psychologist, School Mental Health Therapist or social Worker involved will contact guardian(2) to inform them of the incident. - 3.
+Develop a safety plan with the student and parent. - 4.
+School Psychologist, School Mental Health therapist or social Worker involved refers student for outside counseling services. - 5.
+If the student is receiving outside mental health services, contact clinic and request assistance. - 6.
+Follow up and counseling services provided by Psychologist, School Mental Health Therapist or social Worker involved within one week of date student was determined not imminent.